 nature.
 For I have the desire to do what is good, but I cannot carry it

 out" (Romans 7:18).
-I could write a whole book on just how toxic and evil this idea alone is; I hope to get the main important points across clearly to you here.
+I could write a whole book on just how toxic and evil this idea alone is; I hope to get the main important points across clearly to you below.
 This toxic idea is usually adopted by Pauline Christians with the sentiment that it is good because "it keeps us humble," i.e. avoiding pride by very regularly saying and praying that we're imperfect.
-And they do often mention this, it's practically a mantra for them, included in almost every prayer!
-This toxic and blasphemous idea corrupts the prayer.
-Yes it's true that pride is not good, but you don't have to believe in some irreparable genetic and moral flaw in order to not be prideful, an idea that, I hope you don't ignore, is actually satanic poison to your mind.
-And this poison has spread beyond Pauline Christians, it's become a belief for believers and non-believers, alike the latter often repeating the similar mantra "I'm only human," the implication being the same, that humans are inherently flawed.

-Secondly, Yeshua called us to be perfect like our heavenly Father is perfect (Matthew 5:48), and so to say we can't do that is blasphemy against Yeshua, and the Creator who directed him, who, don't forget, made us in His image (Genesis 1:27).
-Yeshua came to set the captives of sin free, through teaching them the way out of that bondage, namely the Greatest Commandments.
-Any person that tells you that you can't become free from sin is in direct opposition to Yeshua, whether they realize it or not.
+And they do often mention this idea, it's practically a mantra for them, included in almost every prayer!
+This toxic and blasphemous idea actually corrupts the prayer.
+Yes it's true that pride is not good, but you don't have to believe in some irreparable genetic and moral flaw in order to not be prideful; "inherited-sin" is an idea that, I hope you will realize, is actually satanic poison to your mind.
+And this poison has spread beyond Pauline Christians, it's become a belief for believers and non-believers alike, the latter often repeating the similar mantras "I'm only human" and "Nobody's perfect," the implication being the same, that humans are inherently flawed.
+Yehoshua called us to be perfect like our heavenly Father is perfect (Matthew 5:48), and so to say we can't do that is blasphemy against Yehoshua, and the Creator who directed him, who, don't forget, made us in His image (Genesis 1:27).
+Yehoshua came to set the captives of sin free, through teaching them the way out of that bondage, namely the Greatest Commandments (read Matthew 22:36-40).
+Any person that tells you that you can't become free from sin is in direct opposition to Yehoshua, whether they realize it or not.
 This idea of "inherent imperfection," that there is "nothing good in us," that "our inherent nature is sinful," is blasphemous too because it suggests that the Creator created evil (just as the Old Testament often seems to say, due to the same name, YHWH, being used both for the Creator and for Satan), which is a completely satanic idea; remember Satan was the accuser of God from the very beginning, accusing Him of doing evil when He had not done so.
 (Which is the same behavior of toxic/possessed people to this day, who slander good people while supporting bad people).

 Saul/Paul's teaching of "inherited sin," which most Christians translate to the extremely self-destructive belief that there is something fundamentally wrong with them, completely contradicts that we were made in the image of the perfectly good Creator.
-Inherited-sin doctrine is false and blasphemous, saying that each baby is inherently flawed, that the Creator is making evil in the world, and that the Creator is unjust, putting the blame on children for the sins of their parents.
+"Inherited sin" doctrine is false and blasphemous, saying that each baby is inherently flawed, that the Creator is making evil in the world, and that the Creator is unjust, putting the blame on children for the sins of their parents.
 (This is also plainly refuted in Ezekiel 18:20).
-And since who we are is fundamentally a Holy Spirit made in God's image, inherited-sin doctrine is blasphemy against this Holy Spirit, and Jesus said that was an unforgivable sin (Matthew 12:31 & Mark 3:29).
-We can see the truth of that being "unforgivable" in that when we are believing in the lie of inherited-sin we can never follow the Greatest Commandments and align with God's will and grace fully, because we don't believe we can do it (as Saul/Paul also taught wrongly, the Commandments are just there to show our imperfection that we can't overcome).
-Inherited-sin doctrine sabotages (and ignores) Jesus' call to "be perfect, as your heavenly Father is perfect" (Matthew 5:48), whereby we can receive the Creator's full forgiveness and grace.
-Those who believe the lie that they can't stop sinning never will stop sinning, because of that belief/self-fulfilling prophecy; hence Saul can say other good and true things alongside this critically destructive lie, but the overall effect is evil, the overall effect is sabotaging your salvation.
-While we are still "loving and practicing the lie" (Revelation 22:15) of inherited-sin, we are kept "outside the gates."
+And since who we are is fundamentally a Holy Spirit made in God's image, "inherited sin" doctrine is also blasphemy against this Holy Spirit, and Jesus said that was an unforgivable sin (Matthew 12:31 & Mark 3:29).
+We can see the truth of that being "unforgivable" in that when we are believing in the lie of "inherited sin" we can never follow the Greatest Commandments and align with God's will and grace fully, because we don't believe we can do it (as Saul/Paul also taught wrongly, the Commandments are just there to show our imperfection that we can't overcome).
+Inherited-sin doctrine sabotages (and ignores) Jesus' call to be perfect whereby we can receive the Creator's full forgiveness and grace.
+Those who believe the lie that they can't stop sinning never will stop sinning, because of that belief/self-fulfilling prophecy.
+Hence Saul can say other good and true things alongside this critically destructive lie, but the overall effect is evil, the overall effect is sabotaging your salvation.
+While we are still "loving and practicing the lie" of inherited-sin, we are kept "outside the gates."

 Additionally this doctrine is just clearly false and irrational on a common-sense basis: If you can follow the Greatest Commandments perfectly for 10 minutes, than why not for 1 hour?
 And if for 1 hour, why not 5 hours?
 One whole day?
 When I bring this point up to Pauline Christians they have no real response, and just usually revert back to why pride is a bad thing.
-The clear falsity and irrationality of "inherited sin/irreparable defect" is apparent too whenever we look at a newborn infant, their inherent innocence and goodness is clear as day; it is only with time, and the abuse and lies that usually come with it here in Satan's world, that that innocence and goodness is lost and corrupted.
+The clear falsity and irrationality of "inherited sin/irreparable defect" is apparent too whenever we look at a newborn infant, their inherent innocence and goodness is clear as day; it is only with time, and the abuse and lies that usually come with it here in this satanically-influenced world, that that innocence and goodness is lost and corrupted.

-- Saul said: Our sins are wiped clean by the blood-sacrifice of the death of Yeshua; this is known as the doctrine of "atonement."
-This doctrine is completely immoral and against everything Yeshua stood for.
-Yeshua came to do away with the animal sacrifices at the temple, explaining that they were worthless for the purpose of forgiving sins, in fact being more of a satanic practice than anything the Creator ever wanted.
+- Saul said: Our sins are wiped clean by the blood-sacrifice of the death of Yehoshua; this is known as the doctrine of "atonement."
+This doctrine is completely immoral and against everything Yehoshua stood for.
+Yehoshua came to do away with the animal sacrifices at the temple, explaining that they were worthless for the purpose of forgiving sins, in fact being more of a satanic practice than anything the Creator ever wanted.
 Many scholars and believers, including myself, believe that the original law given to Moses did not include animal sacrifice, but it was allowed for by Moses because the people were so resistant to simply leaving the animals alone!
-So this blood-sacrifice of Yeshua, as "the perfect payment" for our sins, in a cosmic "legal proceeding" (as some Pauline Christians describe it), is not only against what the will of the Creator is, it's against what Yeshua taught as well, which is that it is obedience to the Commandments that brings us salvation, not murdering animals, or the murder of himself.
-Of course it would be correct to say that Yeshua sacrificed his life for us in that he accepted persecution and death as the Father's will for the betterment of humanity, but that doesn't mean that his blood canceled out our sins.
+So this blood-sacrifice of Yehoshua, as "the perfect payment" for our sins, in a cosmic "legal proceeding" (as some Pauline Christians describe it), is not only against what the will of the Creator is, it's against what Yehoshua taught as well, which is that it is obedience to the Commandments that brings us salvation, not murdering animals, or the murder of himself.
+Of course it would be correct to say that Yehoshua sacrificed his life for us in that he accepted persecution and death as the Father's will for the betterment of humanity, but that doesn't mean that his blood canceled out our sins.
 He sacrificed his own life to show others the way of salvation, his torture and murder not being the means of salvation itself.
-There's a big difference there, a difference that "easy grace" doctrine lovers of course ignore.
+There's a big difference there, a difference that "easy grace" doctrine lovers unfortunately ignore.

 - Saul said: We simply need to proclaim faith, rather than follow the Commandments; this is known as the doctrine of "justification."
-This doctrine says that we are "justified for all [wicked] things," simply by belief in Yeshua, i.e. that we are not guilty for the sins we commit because of the blood-sacrifice atonement of Yeshua's death.
+This doctrine says that we are "justified for all [wicked] things," simply by belief in Yehoshua, i.e. that we are not guilty for the sins we commit because of the blood-sacrifice atonement of Yehoshua's death.
 "Oh sure, do your best to do good," say the Pauline Christians, "but it's not crucial, because you can't obey the commandments perfectly anyway, because of the inherited sin Paul says we have.
 You just have to proclaim your faith in Jesus and his coming Kingdom."
-And of course millions of people have run with this idea, avoiding Yeshua's call to be perfect and "sin no more" (John 5:14, 8:11).
+And of course millions of people have run with this idea, avoiding Yehoshua's call to be perfect and "sin no more" (John 5:14, 8:11).
 Pauline Christians ignore a lot of Scripture that contradicts this "easy grace" theology, another example being 1 John 3:6, that says "Whoever abides in Him does not sin; whoever sins has neither seen Him nor know Him."
-The call to perfect adherence to the Greatest Commandments is put aside, Saul even saying it's impossible and "a curse," which is again making Yeshua out to be a false teacher!
+The call to perfect adherence to the Greatest Commandments is put aside, Saul even saying it's impossible and "a curse," which is again making Yehoshua out to be a false teacher!

 Here's a typical example of what modern Christians say on the matter: